hibiki-shibata/djangoserver/README.md

 - `nerdctl run -d --name <redis-Name> -p 6379:6379 redis`

 Celery logis
-- `celery -A drfBackend worker --loglevel=debug`
+- `celery -A hibikiProject worker --loglevel=debug`

 ## Run on Production
-`gunicorn drfBackend.wsgi:application --bind 0.0.0.0:8000 --timeout 30`
+`gunicorn hibikiProject.wsgi:application --bind 0.0.0.0:8000 --timeout 30`
-In ./drf-server/drfBackend directry

 **Don't forget to add model classes and urls classes in each modoleed directlies `__init__`, otherwise it will be impossible to make migration